boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 OK
 ```

 Each line may starts with a level ('E'rror, 'W'arning, 'I'nfo, or 'D'ebug), which is sometimes usefull for development.
-Then a relative time follows with seconds and milliseconds, e.g. "60.856".
+If the lines shows a 'b'usy, then the mode is currently executing a command and will reject further commands.
+After that level a relative time follows with seconds and milliseconds, e.g. "60.856".

 That is followed by text, which explains itself a lot.
 E.g. CAT-M1, roaming, PLMN and so on.